 COVID Poses New Challenges for the Field of Addiction Treatment, But Lowers Barriers for Treatment Options

-In this post for our special series on social work research during and after COVID, the HEALing Communities Study and the Columbia Center for Healing of Opioid and Other Substance Use Disorders–Intervention Development and Implementation (CHOSEN)—both major initiatives of the Social Intervention Group (SIG)—share lessons learned and some new directions and priorities for their current and post-COVID research agendas.
+In this post for our special series on social work in times of crisis, the HEALing Communities Study and the Columbia Center for Healing of Opioid and Other Substance Use Disorders–Intervention Development and Implementation (CHOSEN)—both major initiatives of the Social Intervention Group (SIG)—share lessons learned and some new directions and priorities for their current and post-COVID research agendas.
 HEALing Communities is a research study that aims to reduce opioid and overdose deaths in New York State by 40 percent in just four years.
 CHOSEN draws on the expertise of faculty, researchers and practitioners from across Columbia University to develop and implement programs, policies and practices that focus on addressing the negative health consequences caused by opioid and other substance use disorders.

 For more than three decades, the Social Intervention Group (SIG), housed at the School of Social Work, has been developing and implementing evidence-based sustainable solutions to emerging health and social issues affecting diverse populations domestically and globally.

 This past year was like no other in SIG’s history.
 The arrival of COVID in New York State in March 2020 posed enormous challenges for our top research initiatives in the field of addiction:

 - The NIH-funded HEALing Communities study